exonum/exonum-doc/src/get-started/java-binding.md

 `AbstractService`, the root hash list must be defined in the schema class that implements [`Schema`][schema] interface; when implementing `Service` directly – in the service itself.

+### Serialization

+Exonum stores an information as a byte arrays.
+That's because serialization takes the place.
+Java Binding provides a set of built-in *serializers* for Java primitive types, some Exonum library types and serialization of any Protobuf messages, thanks to [`StandardSerializers`][standardserializers].
+The list of serializers covers the most often-used entities and includes:
+- Standard types: `bool`, `fixed32`, `uint32`, `sint32`, `fixed64`, `uint64`,
+`sint64`, `float`, `double`, `byte[]` and `String`
+- Exonum types: `PrivateKey`, `PublicKey` and `HashCode`
+- A deterministic serializer of any Protobuf messages

+Besides the available built-in serializers, users can implement their own serializers for storing their data in a custom format instead of using the built-in one.

 ### Transactions Description